shortcut/testing/unit-tests/README.md

 **ExpectedResult**: What is the expected result?
 Should we get a list of objects, a bool value etc?

-Creating names in this fashion makes tests like reading the business rules.
+Creating names in this fashion makes tests just like reading the business rules.

 Examples of non-descriptive names: